clarkk/php-log/README.md

 		echo "Everything went OK!"
 	}
 	catch(Error $e){
-		//  The fatal error is logged with a trace back
+		//  The fatal error is logged with a stack trace
 		//  (This will NOT be visible to the user even if verbose is enabled)
 		\Log\Err::fatal($e);
 	}